nodejs/node/doc/api/corepack.md

 _[Corepack][]_ is an experimental tool shipped with Node.js to help with managing versions of your package managers.
-It exposes binary proxies for [Yarn][] and [pnpm][] that, when called, locate the package managers configured for your local projects, transparently install them, and finally run them without requiring explicit user interaction.
+It exposes binary proxies for the [supported package managers][] that, when called, will identify whatever package manager is configured for the current project, transparently install it if needed, and finally run it without requiring explicit user interactions.

+This feature simplifies two core workflows:

+* It eases new contributor onboarding, since they won't have to follow system-specific installation processes anymore just to have the package manager you want them to.

-This feature allows you to make sure that everyone in your team is using exactly the package manager version you want them to without having to check them into your repository or managing complex migrations across developers' systems.
+* It allows you to ensure that everyone in your team will use exactly the package manager version you intend them to, without them having to manually synchronize it each time you need to make an update.

 ## Workflows